nhsconnect/NHS-Booking-API/index.md

 summary: A brief introduction to getting started with the FHIR NHS Booking API.
 ---

-{% include important.html content="Note that this standard is being replaced by the [Booking and Referral Standard](https://digital.nhs.uk/services/booking-and-referral-standard).
-If you wish to develop a solution for this standard, contact the [Booking & Referral Team.](mailto:bookingandreferralstandard@nhs.net)" %}
+{% include important.html content="This API will be retired in 12 to 18 months from March 2022.
+The [Booking and Referral Standard](https://digital.nhs.uk/services/booking-and-referral-standard) will replace it.
+The current API is still available for existing development, but not for new integrations.
+For more details, contact the [Booking & Referral Team.](mailto:bookingandreferralstandard@nhs.net)" %}

 # Introduction #
 This API was previously called "FHIR NHS Scheduling API", it has been renamed to make it more closely reflect the purpose.